 DNCO created a new "future-forward" logotype as part of the campaign identity.
 Its fresh look aims to match the city's aspirations with an upwards stroke that "signals the sense of progress that belongs to a city on the rise," says the studio.
 The angle of the graphic device is a gentle reference to the famously hilly streets in San Francisco.
 At the same time, the RGB green and blue colour palette looks to further underscore the "fresh attitude" and stand out across everything from outdoor posters to signs on trams, print ads, digital animations and gifs, stickers, merchandise such as tote bags and more.

 "Instead of tapping into recognisable and overused symbols in the vernacular of a well-known city, we wanted our place identity for this campaign to be bold, dynamic and future-facing," says DNCO creative director Sam Jones.
 "From the choice of colours to the slanted stroke, our design captures the sentiment of a city looking upwards."

 A new 90-second film was created with local filmmaker Nick Stone Schrearer and featured a voiceover from SF Giants announcer Jon Miller.
-The short looks to capture "the call of San Francisco as the place to make your future – as a business and as an individual," says DNCO, adding that it celebrates the city's progressive roots in championing LGBTQ+ rights, SF's beauty, and its storied history of innovations and inventions.
+The short looks to capture "the call of San Francisco as the place to make your future – as a business and as an individual," says DNCO, adding that it celebrates the city's progressive roots in championing LGBT+ rights, SF's beauty, and its storied history of innovations and inventions.
 "The campaign calls renewed attention to San Francisco as the start-up capital that continues to shape people's lives," DNCO continues.